-The wood planks I used was not treated wood, however it did end up lasting for 3+ years before the wood started to show rot.
-But I don’t mind, I can simply replace it when it’s time.
-Treated wood would indeed last longer.
+The wood planks I used were not treated wood, however they did end up lasting for 3+ years before the wood started to show rot.
+But I don’t mind, I simply replaced the planks when it was due time.

 How should you protect the wood?